 A Favorable Alternative: Dog Euthanasia at Home

-- The dog can rest comfortably in its favorite sleeping spot
+- The dog can rest comfortably in his/her favorite sleeping spot.

-- The dog does not have to go on a car drive which can be distressing to a sick, old or fractious dog
+- The dog does not have to go on a car ride which can be distressing to a sick, old or fractious dog.

-- The dog does not have to be forced to walk in and out of the car or carried up a flight of stairs
+- The dog does not have to be forced to walk in and out of the car or carried up or down a flight of stairs.

 - The owner does not have to worry about their dog getting nervous from remembering unpleasant former vet visits.

-- The owner does not have to leave his/hers dog's lifeless body behind
+- The owner does not have to leave his/her dog's lifeless body behind.

-- The owner can ultimately spend as much time as wanted with the dog by coordinating pick-up services for cremation or burial at a later time
+- The owner can ultimately spend as much time as desired with the dog by coordinating pick-up services for cremation or burial at a later time.

 While putting a dog to sleep at home offers many advantages, there are a few disadvantages to keep in mind.
-Not all, of course apply, as scenarios may be different from one case to another.
-Following are some disadvantages:
+Not all apply as scenarios may be different from one case to another.
+The following are some disadvantages.

 - Some dogs are more collaborative when not in familiar surroundings.
 Because some dogs feel more confident at home, they may make the procedure more difficult than at the vet's office.